Mikaela Shiffrin: Team behind skiing's queen

 - Shiffrin wins first World Cup overall title

-- Also won fourth World Cup slalom title
+- Also won fourth World Cup slalom globe

 - Mum Eileen is one of her coaches